 A tooth under normal circumstances requires quite significant alterations to the existing, natural tooth structure for the new crown to be fitted.

-Before any actual adjustments to the tooth are made, the dentist should first take an x-ray and perform clinical assessments of the teeth to ensure that the existing tooth is healthy and capable of taking a crown and no complications should come about as a result of fitting one.
+Before any actual adjustments to the tooth are made, the dentist should first take an x-ray.
+They will perform clinical assessments of the teeth to ensure that the existing tooth is healthy and capable of taking a crown and no complications should come about as a result of fitting one.
 This step will often have been completed previously as part of the consultation and decision making process.

-Prior to the dentist using specialist tools to grind down the surface of the tooth, the area around the tooth will normally be given a local anaesthetic, which means it will be numbed and you should not feel any sensitivity or pain.
-If the tooth has already had a root filling, there is no nerve left, and this step may not be necessary.
+Prior to the dentist using specialist tools to grind down the surface of the tooth, the area around the tooth will normally be given a local anaesthetic.
+This means it will be numbed and you should not feel any sensitivity or pain.
+If the tooth has already had a root filling (root canal treatment), there is no nerve left, and this step may not be necessary.

 To give the strength to crowns, most materials need to be 1-2mm thick.
 This gives enough depth to the crown to last several years in the mouth and endure the pressures that it will be exposed to without the material cracking under pressure.